 Everyone loves the listview filter feature and we heard quite a few requests to make this work as an autocomplete.
 Rather than create a new widget, we found two clever ways to make the current listview more powerful.

-First, we’ve added the filter reveal feature makes is easy to build a simple autocomplete with local data.
-When a filterable list has the data-filter-reveal="true", it will auto-hide all the list items when the search field is blank and will display matching items as the user types into the search field.
-The data-filter-placeholder attribute can be added to specify the placeholder text for the filter.
+attribute can be added to specify the placeholder text for the filter.
 Any listview filter with a lot of items may be slow to perform on a mobile device so we recommend using this feature for a relatively small number of items.

-To use the listview filter as an autocomplete that taps into remote data sources, you can use the listviewbeforefilter event to dynamically populate a listview as a user types a search query.
+event to dynamically populate a listview as a user types a search query.
 This is useful when you have a very large data set like cities, zip codes, or products that can’t be loaded up-front locally.
 Use the view source button to see the JavaScript that powers this demo.

-We’ve added corner and shadow options for inset listviews for consistency with other widgets and made it possible to set theme on list dividers via the data-divider-theme attribute.
+attribute.
 On mobile devices, when using a listview filter, the submit button on the on-screen keyboard will now blur the input to dismiss the keyboard to improve usability.

 Dialog: close button option for control

 If the dialog has a header the framework will automatically add a close button at the left side of the header.
-You can now change the position by adding data-close-btn="right" to the dialog container.
+You can now change the position by adding data-close-btn="right"

-If you don’t want a close button in the header or prefer to add your own custom close button, you can use data-close-btn="none".
+If you don’t want a close button in the header or prefer to add your own custom close button, you can use data-close-btn="none"

 Dialogs now have a corners option like other widgets to control whether rounded corners are applied.